A HIDDEN HISTORY:

 Helen Anin Boateng is from Ghana, and came to England in 1971, at the age of 21.
-She had migrated for the specific reason of studying to become a nurse, after applying for a position advertised in a nursing journal.
+She had migrated to study nursing after applying for a position advertised in a nursing journal.
 She found the experience of migrating from her home country to England both exciting and nerve-wracking.
-But she was met by her cousin and his family at the airport, which helped put her at ease.
 Helen studied nursing at a hospital in Bury, near Manchester.
 Although Helen wasn’t initially set on remaining in England after qualifying, she still resides here today.

-my main concern is to do well, because I came to train as a nurse.
-And having been educated in Ghana.
-I know the Ghanaian education environment what it is like going to school, but I have no idea what to expect.
-So I was a bit anxious, you know, what the, the students that I'll be studying with and what will they know, they know more than me?
+"My main concern is to do well, because I came to train as a nurse.
+Having been educated in Ghana.
+I know the Ghanaian education environment – what it is like going to school, but I have no idea what to expect [in the UK].
+So I was a bit anxious, [about] the students that I'll be studying with and what will they know, [will] they know more than me?
 Will I know more than them?
 What am I expected to do?
-And what books and all that kind of thing that is really at the back of my mind always, sort of.
-I was anxious, anxious about it.
+And what books, and all that kind of thing that was really at the back of my mind always.
+I was anxious about it."

-And for happiness, well, hoping to make friends, make new friends, hoping that the work.
-And because I've never worked in Ghana, as such, in a hospital situation, that I wasn't quite sure.
+"Because I've never worked in Ghana, as such, in a hospital situation, I wasn't quite sure [how to find friends].
 I was hoping that I'll meet other nurses and other nurses from abroad like myself.
 So we can meet up together we can share experiences, may even study together.
-And my school was in the north, Bury, so after Manchester, so it's in the North.
-So I wouldn't have my family around me.
-So I'm going to be there alone.
-So that was another worry but I had promises for my cousin who will come and visit me with his wife Adelaide and the children.
+My school was in the north, [in] Bury, so after Manchester.
+I wouldn't have my family around me.
+I'm going to be there alone.
+So that was another worry, but I had promises from my cousin who will come and visit me with his wife and the children.
 So that was good.
-And then Mr. Corbett was the head of Nursing at the time.
-And he made sure that he let you know that there were other Ghanians there.
+Mr. Corbett was the head of nursing at the time.
+He made sure that he let you know that there were other Ghanians there.
 So about six Ghanaians where there so he put me in touch with them.
-So that was very good.
-And that really put me at ease.
+That really put me at ease."